NAS: Synology DS216+II with DSM 6.1.7-15284

 Do the same for any other Raspberry Pi architectures on the network.

-SSH into your router running Linux firmware and add the following to the /etc/config/dhcp file substituting [synology] with the IP address of your NAS:
+If your router isn’t running DD-WRT, but some other type of Linux firmware then you might possibly be able to SSH into your router and add the following to the /etc/config/dhcp file substituting [synology] with the IP address of your NAS:

 config mac 'rasperrypi' option mac 'b8:27:eb:*:*:*' option networkid 'rasperrypi' list dhcp_option '66,[synology]' list dhcp_option '43,Raspberry Pi Boot'